The event will take place the night before Commencement.Read More

 “On Jordan Smith,” an appreciative essay, appears in the most recent issue of Cortland Review.
 Written by poet David Rigbee, the essay features highlights from poems from throughout Smith’s career.
 Rigbee will speak at Union in Fall...Read More

 Prof. Lewin recently participated in the Schenectady Jewish Community Center’s Jewish Film Festival.Read More

 Supported by alumni interest, Prof. Pease directed a new mini-term in June 2013.Read More

 The work of Jordan Smith, April Selley, Katherine Lynes, Pattie Wareh, and Ruth Stevenson has recently been featured in Union College’s “People in the News.”Read More

-Andrew Burkett (Assistant Professor of English) and his student Samuel Garson (English, Union ’13) recently collaborated with Valerie Barr (Professor of Computer Science), Nick Webb (Visiting Assistant Professor of Computer Science), and Benjamin Berger (Computer Science, Union ’15).Read More
+English Prof. Andrew Burkett and his student Samuel Garson (English, ’13) collaborated with Computer Science Profs.
+Valerie Barr and Nick Webb, as well as with Benjamin Berger (Computer Science, ’15).Read More

 Beginning in early January, Union College will undertake a major renovation of the Humanities building with the goal of greatly enhancing the educational environment for students and faculty.
 The building will be renamed Karp Hall.Read More

 Wesley Whitaker entered Dartmouth College’s Master of Arts in Liberal Studies (MALS) program in 2010, and he currently works as a Communications Consultant at the Thayer School of Engineering at Dartmouth.Read More

 Steve Crimi recently blogged about his meeting with Heaney on salon.com.Read More